 via its command line options.

-Useful options are, e.g., -scale to do server-side scaling,
+Useful options are, e.g., -scale

-and -rfbauth passwd-file to use VNC password protection
+to use VNC password protection

-(the vncpasswd or storepasswd programs,
+(the vncpasswd

-or the x11vnc -storepasswd option
+or the x11vnc -storepasswd

-can be used to create the password file).
+can be used to create the password file.)

 Algorithm: